obstruse/spectrometer/README.md

 ![Broad](/images/air-spectrum-20181215-164105-Overlay.png)

-It’s got three prominent bumps which correspond to the peak RGB sensitivities in the Color Imaging Sensor (CIS):
+It’s doesn't have any prominate peaks, but it does have three prominent bumps which correspond to the peak RGB sensitivities in the Color Imaging Sensor (CIS):

 - Red: 580 nm
 - Green: 515 nm